-In some GCM model studies, convective GW excitation served as the only source of 5 GWs in the tropics (Beres et al., 2005; Richter et al., 2010).
-In the following paragraphs we use this as a working hypothesis.
+In some GCM model studies, convective GW excitation served as the only source of GWs in 535 the tropics (Beres et al., 2005; Richter et al., 2010).
+In the following paragraphs we use this as a working hypothesis also for the GWs resolved in the ECMWF data.
 As discussed above, the true source of a wave is somewhere along its backward trajectory.
 Following the trajectory backward from the observation, we may assume that the first time this trajectory passes convection is the location of the source.
-This cannot be visualized properly in maps, so Fig. 6 10 provides for GWs with ray terminations between latitudes 40° S to 40° N a statistical view on this problem.
-Figure 6 shows the relative distribution of GWMF as "observed"
+This cannot be visualized properly in maps, so Fig. 6 provides for GWs with

-- view on this problem.
+- 540 ray terminations between latitudes 40° S to 40° N a statistical view on this problem.
 Figure 6 shows the relative distribution of GWMF as "observed" at 25 km altitude dependent on potential source altitude.
 For all ray-traces with LTA in a respective altitude bin, the sum of GWMF normalized to the total GWMF of all wave events (i.e. for all altitudes) is shown.
-The black curve is for all wave events. - 15 About 35 % of the momentum flux stems from waves which can be traced down to the ground, but an about equal amount is attributed to altitudes between 13 km and 18 km, i.e. from the tropopause region.
+The black curve is for all wave events.
+About 35 % of the momentum flux stems from waves which can be traced down to the - 545 ground, but an about equal amount is attributed to altitudes between 13 km and 18 km, i.e. from the tropopause region.
 (Note that while 13 km is a few kilometers below the tropical tropopause, the real source of the GWs is likely above LTA.)
-If we consider only waves where the ray is terminated close to strong precipitation (dark blue), we see - 20 generally fewer waves, but the distribution remains largely unchanged.
-If we consider only the one-week period in January (not shown) a relative enhancement in the UTLS is observed.
-The peak of the blue curve in the UTLS represents GWs which cannot penetrate the UTLS, that means they are excited in this region with very low groundbased phase speed.
+If we consider only waves where the ray is terminated close to strong precipitation (dark blue), we see generally fewer waves, but the distribution remains largely unchanged.
+If we consider only the one-week period in January (not shown), a relative - 550 enhancement in the UTLS is observed.
+The peak of the blue curve in the UTLS represents GWs which cannot penetrate the UTLS, that means they are excited in this region with very low ground-based phase speed by the ECMWF model.
 This behavior is expected for the moving mountain model for a convective tower almost at rest.

 However, we may assume that the convective tower is variable in time and moves with respect to the wind.
-Then, according to the original design of the moving mountain model (Pfister et al., 1993), it excites in the UTLS GWs with ground-based phase speeds larger than the wind velocities at the altitude of strongest wind shear.
-If such cation intersects precipitation larger1 than 0.5 mm day-1.
+Then, according to the original design of the moving mountain model (Pfister et al., 1993), a convective tower excites in the UTLS GWs with ground-based phase speeds larger than the wind velocities at the altitude of strongest wind shear.
+If such GWs are traced back from an observation at higher altitudes, they of course pass the true source region, but they can also be traced further downward, since no critical level is encountered.
+We therefore consider the whole ray-path, interpolating both in space and time, and replace the LTA with that altitude (CLTA) where the raypath horizontal location intersects precipitation larger than $0.5 \,\mathrm{mm}\,\mathrm{day}^{-1}$ .
 The resulting CLTA is shown in the light-blue curve.
 Almost all waves would now be excited in the UTLS.
 The total contribution of waves which never have passed convection (shown in red), is very small.
-Based on the working hypothesis of convection being the dominant source, we can explain almost all waves by a convection-related source mechanism in the UTLS.
+Based on the working hypothesis of convection being the dominant source, we can explain almost all waves resolved in ECMWF data by a convection-related source mechanism in the UTLS.
 This means we reach a consistent picture using this working hypothesis.